We have been rapidly developing our social media engagement tool. Bookmark this article to stay up-to-date on all of Engage's recent releases.

-You will first need to define the competitors you want to compare against from the Public Social Connections page.
+You will first need to define the competitors you want to compare against from the Monitored Connections page.
 If you do not have competitors defined, then you will not be able to generate the full report in Measure.

 Under Instagram select “Add Account” to authenticate an Instagram Business account if one has not been authenticated already.